kevindimayuga/regex-tutorial-kd/README.md

 ## Usage

-- Please use the following link to open the tutorial: [Match an Email - RegEx Tutorial](https://gist.github.com/kevindimayuga/1c7c485b39c53794f1ce712078d3bee2)
+- Please use the following link to open the tutorial: [Email RegEx Tutorial](https://gist.github.com/kevindimayuga/1c7c485b39c53794f1ce712078d3bee2)
 - Review the tutorial in order to learn about how a specific regular expression, or regex, functions by breaking down each part of the expression and describing what it does.
 - Use the RegEx in your own applications or projects.